 The child will be hyperactive and impulsive but may have a good attention span or not have trouble being attentive.

 In this condition, the child will present with all three symptoms.

-To be diagnosed with any ADHD type, the child must present with at least 5 of the relevant symptoms (listed above and in DSM-5) under each type for six months.
-This is because many children present with such behavior at some point in their life, maybe due to trauma or the company they are in, but these behaviors persist in children with ADHD.
+To be diagnosed with any ADHD type, the child must present at least five relevant symptoms (listed above and in DSM-5) under each type for six months.
+Many children present with such behavior at some point in their life, maybe due to trauma or the company they are in, but these behaviors persist in children with ADHD.